defensem3ch/aquellexws/src/goodies/tutorial/game-boy-comparison.md

 * Wave: 50% (square)
 * Note: Lowest pulse note possible on PU1 (displays as C-3 on v4.9.5)

+The Game Boys were played at their highest volumes.
+A Steinberg UR22 audio interface was used for recording (unless otherwise noted).
 The recordings (and the waveforms) have also been normalised to -0.01dB.
 No other further post-processing was done.
 Rendered in 44.1khz 16-bit, then exported to .ogg (Q10).

 You can expect the following devices: